kamil-kw/kamil_cv_1st_project/README.md

 * **Navigation Bar:**

-    All buttons have text color set to grey same as borders once a site is active.
+    All buttons have text color set to grey the same as borders once a site is active.
 After the visit this will change to sea blue color to match the background image:
     * **About me** button will direct you to the Home page.
     * **Resume** button will direct you to my work history.
     * **Contact** button will direct you to the Contact page.

 * **Hero image:**

-    Was styled to achieve a multi dimensional look,  animation added to increase the size of hero image to 1.1.
+    Was styled to achieve a multi dimensional look,  animation added to increase the size of hero image to 110% and zoom back after 5 sec.

 * **Title area:**

-    Text was checked against typos, the font size ensured to match the most popular screen sizes.
+    Text was checked against typos, the font size is set to match the most popular screen sizes.
 Slide in animation added to compliment hero image animation.

 * **Personal Details:**

-    Build in table form to ensure position of the text left right.
+    Build in table form to ensure correct position of the text.

     Social media icons added without visual text (e.g Facebook), all icons are with active links.

 * **Middle section (About me, Resume, Contact):**

-    Scale to fit most popular devices, add gray transparent background to separate form page background, heading visually separate by double underline.
+    Scale to fit most popular devices, added grey transparent background to separate form page background, heading is visually separated by double underline.
     Per page:
     * **About me** - short sentence with quote for visitors.
-    * **Resume** - work history in easy to read form, job title automatically set to uppercase, company and time frames with underline decoration to provide clear separation from main text;
+    * **Resume** - work history in easy to read form, job title automatically set to uppercase, company and work time frames with underline decoration to provide clear separation from main text;
-    * **Contact** - Contact form with decision point (radio buttons);
+    * **Contact** - Contact form with decision points (radio buttons);
-        * Buttons with green and red color in soft gray tone.
+        * Buttons with green and red color in soft grey tone.

 * **Footer:**